• Skip to main content

 We’re not sure about you, but we feel that these reasons (amongst MANY others) are why our founding fathers felt it paramount that Americans be able to legally arm themselves for protection.
 What that “protection” may come to be is up to you.

-Since times are changing and what was once considered “adequate” protection a few months ago might no longer suitable, some of us find ourselves switching up our everyday carry (EDC) to meet the new normal.
+Since times are changing and what was once considered “adequate” protection a few months ago might no longer be suitable, some of us find ourselves switching up our everyday carry (EDC) to meet the new normal.

 Interested in what some of America’s tactical experts carry for home defense or their AR set-up?
 Check out our expert round-ups on the best home defense gun and defensive AR builds.